Mario Lopez Shares Rare Family Photos In Celebration Of His Son’s Baptism

 The second pic showed the actor posting with Santino and Gia within the church.
 It was unclear if this was before or after the infant’s baptism.
 A third photo showed a close-up image of beautiful Gia, who appeared to resemble her lovely mother.
 The fourth photo depicted Mario as he assisted his son Dominic with his belt.

-The Catholic ceremony appeared to have been attended by the immediate family of the actor as seen in the fifth image in the slideshow where they all posed with the officiant of the ceremony.
+The Catholic ceremony appeared to have been attended by the actor’s immediate family as seen in the fifth image in the slideshow where they all posed with the officiant of the ceremony.
 The sixth image showed the entire clan outside of the church.

 In the caption of the series of images, Mario alluded to the fact that a man that doesn’t spend time with his family is not a real man.
 Fans of the actors loved a chance to get a sneak peek into this personal family event.